 Factors that Impact Your Credit Score

-Credit utilization (30%): So you’re making your debt payments on time.
-Turns out, your credit score can still hang low if you use up too much of your available credit, aka credit utilization.
+Credit utilization (30%): Your credit score can be negatively impacted if you use up too much of your available credit, also known as credit utilization.
 Say you have $20,000 in available credit and have used up $18,000.
-Even if you make minimum payments, your credit utilization ratio is high, meaning you’re less attractive to credit bureaus and lenders.
+Even if you make minimum payments, your credit utilization ratio is high (90%), making you less attractive to credit bureaus and lenders.

 Credit history (15%): Time is your friend here.
-The longer you’ve had access to credit, the better your credit score is — up to 15%, anyway.
-This makes it difficult for newcomers to access credit right away since they start fresh on the credit front.
+The longer you’ve had access to credit, the more it positively impacts your credit score.
+This makes it difficult for newcomers to access credit immediately since they typically arrive in Canada without a credit history.

 Credit mix (10%): Diversification makes a difference.
-You’ll notice a slightly higher credit score if you have a healthy debt mix of a car loan, credit card, and line of credit versus if you only have credit cards.
+You’ll notice a slightly higher credit score if you have a healthy mix of credit products.
+For example, a car loan, credit card, and line of credit instead of only credit cards.

-Credit inquiries (10%): Do you find yourself applying for loans every month?
-Whether you’re applying to credit cards, payday loans, or even mortgages, lenders must make “hard inquiries” on your credit to inform their decision.
-Then there are soft inquiries, like pulling your own credit report, which does not affect your credit score.
+Credit inquiries (10%): Do you find yourself applying for loans frequently?
+Whether you’re applying for credit cards, payday loans, or even mortgages, lenders must make “hard inquiries” on your credit to inform their decision.
+The more hard inquiries you have, the more it will negatively impact your credit score.

 How to Get Your Credit Score